evrythng/epcis2.js/README.md

 # epcis2.js
 EPCIS 2.0 Javascript SDK

+The goal of this SDK is to easily create and send a customizable EPCISDocument.

 ### The setup function

 You can override the default settings by providing them to the setup function.
 For example, you can set a default